AnaZonia/moon_notes/Ana Did Science Today.md

 - write project for chapter 2 and plan workshop
 	- fire for Panama, run it with as many categories as we can.
 Check the differences between running the model with more or less categories.
-- read documentation on MAPBIOMAS m
+- read documentation on MAPBIOMAS

-## 30/07, Tue -
-- paper on land use projections
-- heinrich nature paper
-- distance to mature forest edge

 ## 28/07, Mon - Submit abstract
 Realized why nearest mature forest biomass calculations are not running for the whole country.